gphippard/Rules_Archival_Description/index.md

 ---
 layout: home
-title: "Welcome to the Rules for Archival Description (RAD) Community"
+title: "Welcome to the Community Rules for Archival Description (RAD)"
 permalink: /
 show_recent_posts: false
 ---

-Welcome to the Rules for Archival Description (RAD) Community, a project created by and for Canadian Archivists!
+Welcome to the Community Rules for Archival Description (RAD), a project created by and for Canadian Archivists!